broxbury/vrad-app/README.md

 If a user wishes to see their "Favorited" listings, they can do so by clicking the "Favorites" button in the top left corner of the application.

-Finally, when a user is finsihed navigating the site, they can sign-out from any page.
+Finally, when a user is finished navigating the site, they can sign-out from any page.

 ## Additional Info
 This project was created using a mixture of class-based and functional Components in React.
-Browser Router was used for routing/navigation, and all data is being retrieved using asyncronous fetch calls within out Components.
+Browser Router was used for routing/navigation, and all data is being retrieved using asynchronous fetch calls within our Components.

 We also implemented Unit and/or Integration tests for all of our components, so feel free to dive into our testing suite to feel your way around the codebase!

+## Challenges